Setting Up Stencils

 This will help you identify and differentiate between stencils when applying them.

 3. This step only applies if you selected the note stencil option.
 Under Note Template you will be able to select a template from the drop down menu.

 For example, you may select a SOAP note template to create a stencil that will automatically fill SOAP notes when selected.

-Note: AVA EMR also allows you to create your own custom note templates.
-To learn more about how to do that click here.
+Ava EMR also allows you to create your own custom note templates.

 4. If you want this stencil to be available for use by other members of your clinic, you can select your clinic from the drop down under Share With Clinic.

 5. Now you are ready to enter whatever information you want to populate your note or letter with in the fill-able fields.